 David joined Watsi on April 29th, 2016.
-Five years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-David's most recent donation supported Princess, a 1st grader from Tanzania, to fund knee surgery on her right leg.
+Six years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+David's most recent donation supported Misgana, a sweet baby girl from Ethiopia, to fund corrective surgery so she can grow up healthy.

 David has funded healthcare for 67 patients in 11 countries.